Table of Contents

 to the directory, then rungit fetch

-andgit merge origin/master
+andgit merge origin/main

 - Then